-If you’re looking for camping base while you spend the weekend exploring Mount Barney National Park, then the Mt Barney Lodge Country Retreat is a great place to consider.
+If you’re looking for a camping base while you spend the weekend exploring Mount Barney National Park, then the Mt Barney Lodge Country Retreat is a great place to consider.
 In terms of Mt Barney camping with facilities, the Lodge offers the closest campsites to the National Park.
 You can also bring along your non camping mates as the Lodge offers a range of other accommodation options too.

 Even if you don’t intend on spending your days hiking through the National Park, the stunning property of the Lodge is the perfect place for a weekend of R&R. The property has the Logan River flowing through the front as well as spectacular views of the monstrous peaks of the Scenic Rim.
 Along with the fresh country air, this is the ideal place for relaxing camping break.